 New visitors should first read Andy Paciorek’s introductory essay, From the Forests, Fields and Furrows, and then the FHR FAQ.
 Adepts may find the links to Further Resources of use.

-Note: Folk Horror Revival ideally wanted to remain as apolitical as possible, but following threats and abuse received by a friend and associate from individuals who were trying to appropriate her work and project name for xenophobic nationalistic purposes, in support to her we have decided to nail our flag to the mast and state our clear and solid opposition to ideologies, actions and individuals who express bigotry and hate towards others because of their race, religion, culture, gender, sexuality, age, physical health, appearance and identity.
+Note: Folk Horror Revival ideally wanted to remain as apolitical as possible, but following threats and abuse received by a friend and associate from individuals who were trying to appropriate her work and project name for xenophobic nationalistic purposes, in support to her we have decided to nail our flag to the mast and state our clear and solid opposition to ideologies, actions and individuals who express bigotry and hate towards others because of their race, religion, culture, gender, sexuality, age, physical and/or mental health, appearance and identity.

 Folk Horror Revival is Against Fascism!!